hpi-swa/smalltalkCI/README.md

     #failOnSCIDeprecationWarnings : false, // Fail if a deprecated smalltalkCI API is used
     #failOnZeroTests : false, // Pass builds that did not run any tests
     #hidePassingTests : true, // Hide passing tests when printing to stdout
-    #disableSerializeError: true // Disable serialization of failing testcase (e.g. with Fuel in Pharo)
+    #serializeError: false // (default: true) Disable serialization of failing testcase (e.g. with Fuel in Pharo)
   }
 }
 ```